KQQL

 KQQL (107.9 FM, "KOOL 108") is a commercial radio station serving the Minneapolis-St. Paul radio market and is licensed to suburban Anoka.
 It plays classic hits and is owned by iHeartMedia, Inc. The studios and offices are on Utica Avenue South in St. Louis Park.

-KQQL's effective radiated power is 100,000 watts.
+KQQL's has an effective radiated power (ERP) of 95,000 watts (100,000 with beam tilt).
 The transmitter is off St. Francis Boulevard NW in Nowthen, Minnesota.
-It broadcasts digital radio using iBiquity's HD Radio format, with the HD2 subchannel airing the African-American-oriented Black Information Network service, and the HD3 subchannel carries a sports radio service known as "KFAN Plus."
+It broadcasts digital radio using iBiquity's HD Radio format, with the HD2 subchannel airing the African-American-oriented Black Information Network service.
+The HD3 subchannel carries a sports radio service known as "KFAN Plus".
 FM translator W227BF (93.3 FM) is fed by the HD2 subchannel, while K244FE (96.7 FM) is fed by the HD3 subchannel.

 Programming

-KQQL broadcasts a classic hits radio format known as "Kool 108."
-KQQL mainly plays 1980s and 1990s music with a few 1970s and 2000s songs heard each day.
-KQQL uses the slogan "Minnesota's Best Variety of the 80s and 90s."
-KQQL switches to all-Christmas music from early-November to December 26, using the slogan "Minnesota's Christmas Station."
+KQQL broadcasts a classic hits radio format known as "Kool 108".
+KQQL mainly plays music from the 1980s and 1990s, with a few songs from the 1970s and 2000s that are heard daily.
+KQQL uses the slogan "Minnesota's Best Variety of the 80s and 90s".
+KQQL switches to all Christmas music from early November to December 26, using the slogan "Minnesota's Christmas Station".